-- (b) The demand shall: - (1) Describe the parcel of property upon which valuation data is sought to be exchanged, which description may be made by reference to the complaint. - (2) Include a statement in substantially the following form: "You are required to serve and file a statement of valuation data in compliance with Sections 1246.1 and 1246.2 of the Code of Civil Procedure not later than 20 days prior to the day set for trial and, subject to Section 1246.6 of the Code of Civil Procedure, your failure to do so will constitute a waiver of the right to introduce on direct examination in your case in chief any of the evidence required to be set forth in your statement of valuation data." - (c) Not later than 20 days prior to the day set for trial, the party who served the demand and each party upon whom the demand was served shall serve and file a statement of valuation data.
-The party who served the demand shall serve his statement of valuation data upon each party on whom the demand was served.
-Each party on whom a demand was served shall serve his statement of valuation data upon the party who served the demand. - SEC.
+- (b) A party on whom a demand is served may, not later than five days after the service of the demand, serve upon any adverse party to the eminent domain proceeding and file a cross-demand to exchange valuation data relating to the parcel of property described in the demand. - (c) The demand or cross-demand shall: - (1) Describe the parcel of property upon which valuation data is sought to be exchanged, which description may be made by reference to the complaint. - (2) Include a statement in substantially the following form: "You are required to serve and file a statement of valuation data in compliance with Sections 1246.1 and 1246.2 of the Code of Civil Procedure not later than 20 days prior to the day set for trial and, subject to Section 1246.5 of the Code of Civil Procedure, your failure to do so will constitute a waiver of the right to introduce on direct examination in your case in chief any of the evidence required to be set forth in your statement of valuation data." - (d) Not later than 20 days prior to the day set for trial, each party who served a demand or cross-demand and each party upon whom a demand or cross-demand was served shall serve and file a statement of valuation data.
+A party who served a demand or cross-demand shall serve his statement of valuation data upon each party on whom he served his demand or cross-demand.
+Each party on whom a demand or cross-demand was served shall serve his statement of valuation data upon the party who served the demand or cross-demand.

+- SEC.
 3. Section 1246.2 is added to the Code of Civil Procedure, to read: - 1246.2.
-The statement of valuation data shall contain: - (a) The name and business or residence address of each person intended to be called as a witness by the party to testify to his opinion of the value of the property described in the demand or as to the amount of the damage or benefit, if any, to the larger parcel from which such property is taken.
+The statement of valuation data shall contain: - (a) The name and business or residence address of each person intended to be called as an expert witness by the party. - (b) The name and business address of each person intended to be called as a witness by the party to testify to his opinion of the value of the property described in the demand or cross-demand or as to the amount of the damage or benefit, if any, to the larger parcel from which such property is taken and the name and business or residence address of each person upon whose statements or opinion the opinion is based in whole or in substantial part. - (c) The opinion of each witness listed as required in subdivision (b) of this section as to the value of the property described in the demand or cross-demand and as to the amount of the damage or benefit, if any, which will accrue to the larger parcel from which such property is taken and the following data to the extent that the opinion is based thereon: - (1) The highest and best use of the property. - (2) The applicable zoning and the opinion of the witness concerning probable change thereof.